onja-org/w2_css_less_hands_on/README.md

 5. Open `demo.html` in your browser

 ### Task 1B: Spot the Differences
+- When you run `npm run compile:ex1`, it will compile both LESS and SCSS files.
-- Compare the compiled CSS from both preprocessors
+- Compare the compiled CSS from both preprocessors (LESS is compild to `css/exercise1.css`, SCSS is compiled to `css/exercise1.scss.css`)
 - Notice: Are there any differences in output?
 Why or why not?

 ---

-## Exercise 2: Mixins & Functions (15 min)
+## Exercise 2: Mixins & Functions

 **🎯 Objective:** Experience LESS's simpler mixin syntax and built-in functions.